 One solution to enable sensor-shift OIS inside a smartphone is a traditional voice coil motor (VCM) actuator using magnets and electromagnetic coils, which is limited in the force it can generate.
 This limitation can be overcome by using highly complex interconnect components and assembly processes, available to only a few companies.
 Furthermore, the requirement to move both the image sensor and interconnect through the use of VCM magnets and coils has led to an increase in camera footprint and camera bump-out size.

-The design compromises made in a currently available VCM solution do not allow for the 5th axis of motion, roll, and as the designs are protected by one smartphone brand’s patent portfolio, the technology is not available to the wider market.
+The design compromises made in currently available VCM solutions do not allow for the 5th axis of compensation, roll, and as the designs are protected by one smartphone brand’s patent portfolio, the technology is not available to the wider market.

-Use of SMA enables a design approach that allows CML's Sensor Shift system to over the drawbacks of a VCM system.
+Use of SMA enables a design approach that allows CML's Sensor Shift OIS system to overcome the drawbacks of a VCM system:

-CML’s SMA sensor shift actuator designs for a range of image sensor formats are now widely available for sampling from proven and experienced supply chains.
+CML’s SMA Sensor Shift OIS designs for a range of image sensor formats are widely available for sampling from proven and experienced supply chains.
 CML’s 4-wire designs are reliable and have shipped in >45 million handsets to date, routinely with top camera quality scores from independent testing.
 The first smartphone camera incorporating CML’s new SMA sensor shift technology was released in the flagship handset of a major brand early in 2022.